-Thinking about hanging in Ludington after the race?
+Thinking about hanging in Ludington before or after the race?
 This is a cool coastal town right on Lake Michigan.
 I head right for the Ludington State Park for awesome hiking, paddling and the Big Sable Point lighthouse.
 But you may just want to chill.
 For that, Ludington has great breweries and restaurants and shops in town.
 Stop by Q Smokehouse and Spindrift Cycle Sports on the main drag, two of our sponsors.
 If you have any energy left, check out the local singletrack trails just a few minutes to the north offering fun but not strenuous shakeouts after the race.
 Learn more here:

 Greater Grand Rapids area